Nuestra Belleza Chile

 Nuestra Belleza Chile is a national beauty pageant in Chile.
 The pageant annually sends its representative to compete at Miss Earth, one of the Big Four international beauty pageants, which advocates for environmental awareness, conservation, and social responsibility.
-The pageant also sends representatives for Miss Cosmo.
+The pageant also sends representatives for Miss Cosmo and Miss América Latina.

-The reigning titleholder is Nathalie Briones of Puente Alto won the title on September 6, 2025.

 History

 2002-2011: Early years

 Chile debut in Miss Earth in 2002, with Nazhla Abad, who finished as a Top 10 semifinalist and won Miss Avon Colour.
 The official candidate between 2002 and 2005 was selected by Miss Chile pageant from the runner-up.

 Hil Hernández won Miss Earth 2006 pageant in the Philippines, becoming the first and only Chilean to win the crown.

 In 2010, Miss Model & Bellezas Chilenas organization appointed the titleholder for the competition.

 2013-present: Nuestra Belleza Chile

 In 2013, Carousel Productions awarded the franchise to Hernán Lucero and Eugenio Manzur for Miss Earth.
 Since then, the duo conducted regional pageants to advance in the national pageant that would be Chile's representative to Miss Earth.
 Their first Miss Earth Chile is Natalia Lermanda who was able to manage to be in the Top 16 semifinalist of Miss Earth 2013.
 That was the first time Chile was able to be in the semifinals after 7 years.

 In 2021, Romina Denecken van der Veen finished as Miss Earth Water, the first time Chile was able to get an elemental title after Hil Hernandez' win in 2006.

 In 2024, Nuestra Belleza Chile received Miss Cosmo license.
 Their first Miss Cosmo Chile is Anita-María Rojas, who finished as a Top 21 semifinalist.